riotnrrd-eu/riotnrrd-eu.github.io/_posts/2017-06-29-Law-in-the-Time-of-Google.markdown

 > Putting the onus on the company underlines regulators' limited knowledge of modern technologies and their complexity, said Fordham Law School Professor Mark Patterson.
 >
 > "The decision shows the difficulty of regulating algorithm-based internet firms," he said.
-"Antitrust remedies usually direct firms that have violated antitrust laws to stop certain behaviour or, less often, to implement particular fixes.
+"Antitrust remedies usually direct firms that have violated antitrust laws to stop certain behaviour or, less often, to implement particular fixes."

 In the past, Google has shown itself to be adept at rules-lawyering and hunting down the smallest loophole.
 They are of course hardly alone in this practice, with Uber being the poster-child - or the WANTED poster? - for this sort of arrogant Silicon Valley, “ask for forgiveness, not for permission”, attitude.